garethjmsaunders/digital-code-style-guide/htaccess.md

 If you find an answer online (for example, on Stack Overflow, or a blog) then you SHOULD add the link to the description so future developers know what's up.

-If you need to reference more than one source you may include more than one @see field.
+If you need to reference more than one source you MAY include more than one @see field.

 ```
 # @see    I170714-0045